Marethyun/stackit-plugin/README.md

-# StackIt v1 - Minecraft 1.7-1.11 (ALPHA)
+# CubikCMS Shop Plugin for Minecraft 1.7-1.11 (ALPHA)
-## A Powerful Shop for Minecraft.
+## Based on the old StackIt plugin by Simon Hamelin

-This is the main repository for the stackit-server plugin for Bukkit/Spigot 1.7-1.11.
-(BungeeCord is not yet supported, coming soon)
+This is the main repository for the CubikCMS shop plugin for Bukkit/Spigot 1.7-1.11.
+BungeeCord is not yet supported, but it's on the way !

 THIS PLUGIN IS IN EARLY DEVELOPMENT.
 USE AT YOUR OWN RISK.
-I WILL NOT BE HOLD RESPONSABLE FOR ANY DAMAGE DONE TO YOUR SERVER OR YOUR INFRASTRUCTURES.
-(SSL not included in the present build).
+WE WILL NOT BE HOLD RESPONSABLE FOR ANY DAMAGE DONE TO YOUR SERVER OR YOUR INFRASTRUCTURES.

 ### What does this plugin do?

-This plugin open a webserver and create a API for the StackIt CMS (Upcoming 2017).
+This plugin open a webserver and create a API for CubikCMS (upcoming 2017).

-### I want to add functionnalities to this plugin.
+### I want to add functionnalities to this plugin!

 How awesome is that!
-Fortunally, StackIt server includes an API that allow you to create new types of purchase (Ex.: roles, permissions, etc.), add database type and create new context on the webserver.
+Fortunally, the plugin includes an API that allow you to create new types of purchase (roles, permissions, etc.), add database type and create new context on the webserver.

-A complete documentation is available at https://stackit.cf/docs/.
-(Currently in development)
+A complete documentation will be available at https://docs.cubikcms.com.

 ### This plugin doesn't work!

-If you are a server administrator, please use the StackIt CMS in order to use the full functionalities of the plugin.
+If you are a server administrator, please use CubikCMS to use the full functionalities of the plugin.
 Without it, the plugin won't do anything, as it is not a standalone system.

 If you are a developer, please report the errors you encounter in this repository.

-#### All credits goes to Simon Hamelin for the development of this plugin.

-   Copyright 2017 Simon Hamelin & Tardis Project
+## What about plugin licence?

+   Copyright (c), 2017, Uphoria.
+Alls rights reserved.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.